 Work and Holiday Arrangement

-Alongside ChAFTA, Australia and China have also implemented a Work and Holiday Arrangement (WHA) under which Australia will grant visas for up to 5,000 Chinese work and holiday makers annually.
-The WHA will increase demand for tourism services and support the development of Australia’s tourism sector, particularly in rural Australia.
+Alongside ChAFTA, Australia and China have also implemented a Work and Holiday Arrangement (WHA) under which Australia annually grants 5,000 Chinese work and holiday visas, increasing demand for tourism services and supporting the development of Australia’s tourism sector, particularly in rural Australia.